kc8son/postgresql_table_partitioning/readme.md

 ## 🔧 Terminology

 In the interest of keeping things clear, the 'master' or 'main' table is called a table.
 The divisions are called partitions.
-This becomes potntially confusomg because each partition can be queried just like a table.
-This becomes useful for example if a table is partitioned by region and a report specific to that region is required.
+This becomes potentially confusing because each partition can be queried just like a table.
+Querying by partition becomes useful for example, if a table is partitioned by region and a report specific to that region is required.
 The report can query the partition for that region specifically.

 ## 🚀 Quick Start